jasonbayton/11ty/_src/blog/2024/04/new-for-enterprise-android-15.md

 ## Screen recording detection

 Continuing the theme of recording, this is not so much an enterprise feature in and of itself explicitly, but Android 15 will alert apps when the screen is being recorded, allowing them to hide contents.

 I can imagine this might be useful for enterprise applications across the board to bolster DLP (data loss prevention)

 ## App archiving

-Another expansion of existing functionality, Android 15 introduces system-settings control over app archiving, previously only opt-in managed by Google Play directly.
+Another expansion of existing functionality, Android 15 introduces system-settings control over app archiving, previously only opt-in and managed by Google Play directly.

 https://www.youtube.com/watch?v=TENFSugd82g

 Presumably this will succumb to the same restrictions as disabling or uninstalling apps we have in place today (that is, users won't be allowed to depending on policy set).
-In my testing so far, archiving is just disabled on managed devices, with the option greyed out even on `INSTALL_TYPE`s of `AVAILABLE`.
+In my testing so far, archiving is just disabled on managed devices, with the option greyed out even on `INSTALL_TYPE`s of `AVAILABLE` (`AVAILABLE` means the app is provided to users within managed Google Play, but not downloaded or installed, so the user has full control over whether they wish to install it or not).

 ## Backup job execution exception permission

-Less enterprise-explicitly, and more of a general observation which may benefit enterprise app developers, Android 15 introduces the permission `android.permission.RUN_BACKUP_JOBS`, which -
+Less enterprise-explicitly, and more of a general observation which may benefit enterprise app developers, Android 15 introduces the permission `android.permission.RUN_BACKUP_JOBS`, which:

 > Gives applications with a **major use case** of backing-up or syncing content increased job execution allowance in order to complete the related work.
 The jobs must have a valid content URI trigger and network constraint set.
 >